open-keychain/open-keychain/README.md

 The Libraries are provided in the git repository.

 * ActionBarSherlock to provide an ActionBar for Android < 3.0
-* Spongy Castle as the main Crypto Lib
+* Spongy Castle Crypto Lib (Android version of Bouncy Castle)
 * android-support-v4.jar: Compatibility Lib
 * barcodescanner-android-integration-supportv4.jar: Barcode Scanner Integration